 Torso adjustment takes both hands (one to lift the release lever and another to pull loop) and could be difficult if you have large hands as they need to fit behind the mesh, where that isn't a lot of room.
 It is best to make adjustments before putting the pack on.
 The strap loop, lever, and adjustment settings are red, a contrast color against the blue backpack, which helps make them more visible.

 The child seat moves up and down and can be done with your child in the seat with relative ease.
 The lift lever is under the face pad and moves smoothly.
 The child harness is also easy to move, and the clips work well.

 The Pro has a single carry handle (above left) on the back of the pack in front of the face pad.
 The leg brace (above left) is somewhat stiff to push out and in but is stable in position to prevent the pack from collapsing or tilting.

-The Deuter Pro has a significant amount of storage that rivals several baby-carrying packs in our lineup.
+The Deuter Pro has a significant amount of storage that rivals several baby backpack carriers in our lineup.
 The Pro has space for almost everything with various pockets and a separate day pack.